Mitral Valve Surgery

 Open-heart surgical repair of the mitral valve

 Dr Uechi is recognised as the pioneer and world-leader in this field, with over 2000 highly successful open-heart mitral valve repairs performed in dogs.
-His collaboration with Veterinary Cardiologists Australia (VCA), Australia’s largest and most experienced cardiology group, together with the 24hr Pet Intensive Care (PICU) team at VSS, provides a world class standard of peri-operative care to support cardiac patients and their families throughout their surgical repair journey.
+His collaboration with Veterinary Cardiologists Australia (VCA), Australia’s largest and most experienced cardiology group, together with the 24hr Pet Intensive Care (PICU) team at Veterinary Specialist Services, provides a world class standard of peri-operative care to support cardiac patients and their families throughout their surgical repair journey.

 About The Surgery